-Additionally, despite the oft-repeated statistics about Iranian success (I’ve seen fights nearly break out between Indian- and Iranian-Americans over which group has higher rates of education!), our community is highly diverse and most of us did not leave our “wealth” behind, nor did we ever have much wealth to begin with.
+Additionally, despite the oft-repeated statistics about Iranian success (I’ve seen fights nearly break out between Indian- and Iranian-Americans over which group has higher rates of education!), our community is highly diverse and most did not leave “wealth” behind, nor ever have much wealth to begin with.

-As much as A$A tries to make Americans feel good about themselves by suggesting that Iranians came to America for freedom, most of us did not come here for “freedom” or because of ideological conflicts with the regime, but for the kinds of economic and educational opportunities that are sorely lacking in our homeland as a result of decades of revolution, war, and US-imposed sanctions.
+As much as A$A tries to make Americans feel good about themselves by suggesting that Iranians came to America for freedom, many did not come here for “freedom” , but for the kinds of economic and educational opportunities that are sorely lacking in our homeland as a result of decades of revolution, war, and US-imposed sanctions.

 The tired narrative that everyone comes to America for some vague idea of freedom- and not, say, to feed their kids by working in the heart of global capitalism – lets Iranian-Americans and Americans in general pat themselves on the back, but is a far cry from the truth.
-There are many Iranian-Americans working their asses off in this country to support their families and “make it,” and offering their kids a bunch of Iranian-American real-estate agents with drinking problems as role models, when there are already so few visible Iranian-American role models, strikes me as a step in the wrong direction for our community.
+There are many Iranian-Americans working their asses off in this country to support their families and “make it.”

-This show will be broadcast in Iran in due time and will doubtless become massively popular among the privileged youth of North Tehran.
-The export of Los Angeles-style (and specifically Tehrangeles-style) hedonism, misogyny, and crappy music has been ongoing for years now, and I shudder to imagine the pride some of the folks back home will take in the fact that not only are we some of the most plastic people on Earth, our plasticity is in fact celebrated by Hollywood for the world to see!
+This show will be broadcast in Iran in due time and will doubtless become massively popular in North Tehran.
+The export of Los Angeles-style (and specifically Tehrangeles-style) hedonism, misogyny, and crappy music has been ongoing for years now.

 Ed: Listen to the author discuss the show in an interview on Southern California’s NPR-affiliate, KCRW.